-An appeal with be heard within 15 working days from receipt of notification from an employee of their intention to appeal any outcome.
+An appeal with be heard within 15 working days from receipt of notification from an employee of their intention to appeal the outcome of the stage 4 hearing.

 The outcome of the appeal will be given orally at the end of, or as soon as reasonably possible after the hearing and will also be confirmed in writing by special delivery.

 To ensure that the correct HR Panels and levels of authority are adhered to throughout this policy procedure, please refer to p31 of the Trusts Scheme of Delegation to ensure that the correct delegation models are applied where appropriate.